AMICI-dev/AMICI/documentation/MATLAB.md

     D.T = ones(1,1);
     D.Sigma_T = NaN;

-The `NaN` values in `Sigma_Y` and `Sigma_T` will be replaced by the specification in `model.syms.sigma_y` and `model.syms.sigma_t`.
+The `NaN` values in `Sigma_Y` and `Sigma_T` will be replaced by the specification in `model.sym.sigma_y` and `model.sym.sigma_t`.
 Data points with `NaN` value will be completely ignored.

 Integrate:

     sol = simulate_modelname(t,theta,kappa,D,options)

 The integration status will be indicated by the sol.status flag.
-Negative values indicated failed integration.
+Negative values indicate failed integration.
 The log-likelihood will then be available as `sol.llh` and the derivative with respect to the parameters in `sol.sllh`.
 Notice that for adjoint sensitivities no state, observable and event sensitivities will be available.
 Yet this approach can be expected to be significantly faster for systems with a large number of parameters.

 ### Steady State Sensitivities